ACIS Logo Emmanuel Destenay

 He is a Fellow of the Higher Education Academy (FHEA) and a fully-qualified teacher in English, French and History.
 He has received several awards from professional achievements (2015, 2016) and a Students’ Teaching Award (2015) from Exeter University.

 His first monograph entitled Shadows from the Trenches.
 Veterans of the Great War and the Irish Revolution (1918-1923) was published by University College Dublin Press (2021).
-Thanks to this first single-authored book, he was elected Fellow of the Royal Historical Society (FRHistS) in 2021 and rewarded with an honorable mention, James S. Donnelly, Sr., Prize for Books in Humanities and Social Sciences at the annual American Conference for Irish Studies, 2022.
+Thanks to this first single-authored book, he was elected Fellow of the Royal Historical Society (FRHistS) in 2021.
+His book was rewarded with the Honorable mention, James S. Donnelly, Sr., Prize for Books in Humanities and Social Sciences at the annual American Conference for Irish Studies, 2022.
 His second monograph Divergent Destinies.
 Conscription, US Intervention and the Transformation of Ireland (1914-1918) appeared in 2022.
 It was published by Bloomsbury Academic.

 Search members and presentations: